tuan-dd/game/README.md

 ### Authentication

-- [x] registering for a new account with name, email, and password, gmail
+- [x] Registering for a new account with name, email, and password, gmail
-- [x] signing in with my email and password.
+- [x] Signing in with my email and password.
-- [ ] getting new password when forget by link send user mail, (advance)
+- [ ] Getting new password when forget by link send user mail, (advance)

 ### Users